Provost area/campus schools subcontract management

 3. Verify the PI wants to pay the subcontractor/consultant.

 • Run the "Display Project Actual Cost Line Items" report in SAP.
-If you have questions about the CJI3, contact your OSP liaison.
+If you have questions about the CJI3, review step-by-step guidance or contact your liaison.

 4. Understand the burn rate implications.